Skills for Success (Essential Skills) Summary

 Document Use

 Sprinkler fitters scan and locate data on labels, lists, tables and schedules.
-They reference applicable codes such as National Fire Protection Association (NFPA) and National Building Code (NBC).They may interpret graphs when monitoring equipment operation.
-They interpret or review schematics and engineered drawings of systems (pneumatic, mechanical, electrical, structural and hydraulic) to identify malfunctions.
-Sprinkler fitters may also retrieve and study data from scale drawings to identify and verify the location of equipment to be installed.
-They also complete forms such as test certificates, safety documents, purchase orders, inspection reports, maintenance forms, logbooks, time sheets and work orders.
+They reference codes, standards and regulations such as National Fire Protection Association (NFPA) and National Building Code (NBC).
+They may interpret graphs and data when monitoring equipment operation.
+They interpret or review schematics and engineered drawings of systems (mechanical, electrical, structural, pneumatic and hydraulic).
+Sprinkler fitters may also retrieve and study data from various scaled drawings to identify and verify the location of equipment to be installed.
+They also complete forms such as test certificates, safety documents, purchase orders, inspection reports, maintenance forms, apprentice evaluation and progress books, logbooks, time sheets and work orders.

 Writing